khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 **4.What is the most purchased item on the menu and how many times was it purchased by all customers?**
 <br> **Logic:**
-Count the number of times each product is purchased and order by the count in descending order, limit to 1
+<br> Count the number of times each product is purchased and order by the count in descending order, limit to 1
 ```sql
 SELECT
     product_name,